 Lower the heat and simmer until the burdock root and cabbage have softened.

-The toppings used on motsunabe are not only important for presentation, but for flavour.
-Add the Chinese chives, chopped chili, garlic chips and sesame seeds through the middle of the surface of the nabe.
+The toppings used on motsunabe are not only important for presentation but for flavor.
+Add the Chinese chives, chopped chili, garlic chips, and sesame seeds through the middle of the surface of the nabe.

-Mix them in and allow to simmer for a few more minutes to allow the flavours to be absorbed into the broth.
+Mix them in and allow to simmer for a few more minutes to allow the flavors to be absorbed into the broth.

-In order to bring out the flavour in the motsunabe, place 1 tsp of ground sesame seeds in each serving bowl.
+In order to bring out the flavor in the motsunabe, place 1 tsp of ground sesame seeds in each serving bowl.

 Hot pot dishes are typically served in the middle of the table, so dig in and enjoy!